safenetwork-community/comnet-install/README.md

 - safe_network
 - moreutils
 - tree
-- build-essential
-- rust
 - vdash

 ### Any existing SAFE installation will be DELETED  ###

- vdash is a program by @happybeing to monitor your SAFE node. https://github.com/happybeing/vdash Vdash requires Rust to be installed

-Once everthing is installed, your node will connect to the chosen testnet and vdash will be installed to display network and node information
+Once everthing is installed, your node will connect to the runnng testnet